-If you do not have the right subjects or grades to enrol directly onto our BSc (Hons) Information Communication Technology degree, this foundation course offers an alternative route into degree study with an additional foundation year.
-This extra introductory year will give you the grounding you need to begin degree-level study.
-The foundation year focuses on the study of computing and mathematics in order to provide a good numerical background that will support you throughout the remainder of the degree.
+If you do not have the entry requirements to enrol directly onto our BSc (Hons) Information Communication Technology degree, this foundation course offers an alternative route into degree study with an additional foundation year.
+The foundation year focuses on the study of computing and mathematics in order to provide a good numerical background that will support you throughout the remainder of the ICT degree.

 You will have 16 hours teaching per week in lectures, tutorials and practical sessions.
 You will also spend four hours per week, per module, on coursework, general reading and other preparation.
 As part of your studies, we strongly recommend that you spend up to a year working in industry in the UK or abroad.
 This means you can gain new skills and boost your career prospects, and it can often lead to job opportunities with your placement employer.

 Types of assessment include examinations, coursework and exercises based on real-life problems.